xbeat/Machine-Learning/README.md

 Introduction to Hyperparameter Tuning

 Hyperparameter tuning is the process of optimizing the configuration of a deep learning model to improve its performance.
 It involves adjusting various settings that control the learning process, such as learning rate, batch size, and network architecture.

+## Inductive Biases in Machine Learning!
+Decoding AI Predictions

+Inductive Biases in Machine Learning

+Inductive biases are fundamental assumptions that machine learning models use to generalize from training data to unseen examples.
+These biases shape how models learn and make predictions, acting as a guide for the learning process.
+Understanding inductive biases is crucial for selecting appropriate models and interpreting their behavior.

 ## Many-Shot vs Few-Shot In-Context Learning with Python